yamachang/yamachang/README.md

 ## 🤞 𝗔𝗯𝗼𝘂𝘁 𝗠𝗲
-  - ✍️ I’m currently working as a Clinical Data Researcher, and I'm an R enthusiast
+  - ✍️ I’m currently working as a Senior Research/Data Analyst, and I'm an R enthusiast
   - ⚡ I’m passionate about data science, mental health, and innovation in digital health technology
   - 🌈 I care about LGBTQ+ equity and accessibility to mental health care
   - 😄 Pronouns: She / Her